rowlandcoping/hopes-and-dreams/README.md

 ### Navigation

-Navigation was always intended to be a site feature rather simply be functional, with very bold and memorable icons.
+Navigation was always intended to be a site feature rather than simply be functional, with very bold and memorable icons.
 The choices are intended to be evocative of the destination but also include a text prompt which I know from experience is key with a new site.

 Elsewhere on the site I have used clear, recognisable icons for edit and delete processes, as well as viewing dreams.
 The show/hide comments carat also includes a text prompt.